WordPress/block-development-examples/README.md

 <details>
   <summary>The plugins at `.wp-env.json` should be automatically activated.</summary>
 <br>
-You can edit the property `"plugins"` at `.wp-env.json` to include just the examples you're interested in.
-To apply these changes after having started your instance, run `npm run env:update` from the root folder
+You can edit the property <code>"plugins"</code> at <code>.wp-env.json</code> to include just the examples you're interested in.
+To apply these changes after having started your instance, run <code>npm run env:update</code> from the root folder
 </details>

 To stop this local WordPress instance later run: